kkrull/gohttp/backlog.md

 ## General

-- Are interface types declared on the client/callee side?
-- When they are in the right package, do they need to be exported anymore?
-- Is the current request handling, parsing, and error handling getting large enough to benefit from being in a separate `handler/filesystem` package?
+* Is the current request handling, parsing, and error handling getting large enough to benefit from being in a separate `handler/filesystem` package?